How do I request a release of jurisdiction?

 All attorneys to a case are required to file an appearance form

 or letter of appearance, in duplicate, with the Office of Public Hearings (OPH) and concurrently serve copies thereof upon the other parties.
 Included in this form or letter are the attorney’s name, address, telephone and facsimile numbers, and Connecticut juris number; the case name and docket number; and the party who is represented.
-In accordance with § 46a-54-15a of the Regulations of Connecticut State Agencies (Regulations), attorneys practicing before the Commission of Human Rights and Opportunities (CHRO) in a contested case proceeding must be licensed to practice in Connecticut.
+In accordance with § 46a-54-15a of the Regulations of Connecticut State Agencies (Regulations), attorneys practicing before the Commission of Human Rights and Opportunities (CHRO) in a contested case proceeding must be licensed to practice in Connecticut or have permission to appear pro hac vice

 How do I file a motion to be admitted pro hac vice?